What this tool is good for

 - Signing hashes the input content and signs the digest with a private key.

-- Verification hashes the same content again and compares it with the digest recovered from the signature using the public key.
+- Verification hashes the same content again and checks whether the signature is valid under the public key.

-- If the two digests match, the signature is valid and the content has not been changed.
+- If that check succeeds, the signature is valid and the content has not been changed.

 Practical notes